blueOkiris/Eksedra-Engine/README.md

 To run the test game, run test.exe

-To build the test game from source, run `dotnet publish -c Release -r win-x64 /p:PublishSingleFile=true`.
+To build the test game from source, run `dotnet publish -c Release -r win-x64 /p:PublishSingleFile=true` while in the test folder.
 This will create an executable in ".\\test\\bin\\Release\\netcoreapp3.1\\win-x64\\publish".
 Simply copy over the old test.exe, or run it from that folder

 ### Linux